patrickeasters/patrick.easte.rs/content/about.md

 hidemeta: true
 disableShare: true
 ---
-Patrick is a principal systems engineer at Red Hat, helping customers and partners use OpenShift for 5G and other edge deployments.
+Patrick is a senior customer solutions engineer at Sysdig, helping customers secure and monitor their cloud-native infrastructure.

-He has a passion for automation, building resilient systems, and helping teams deliver software more efficiently.
-When he's not busy automating things, he's probably building something in his garage, making his house too smart, or stepping on Cheerios dropped by his kids.
+He is always trying to keep up with the latest best practices for cloud native infrastructure and enjoys helping others learn the same.
+When he's not busy tinkering with Kubernetes, he's probably building something in his garage, trying to find the best pizza recipe, or stepping on snacks dropped by his kids.